-One day, our son ran by us, trailing some long purple thing in his wake.
-We had to stop him to ask what it was!
-Turned out to be a small round plastic lidded container which he had sealed closed around a purple playsilk, leaving the playsilk ends hanging down the sides of the container.
+Our son ran by us one day, trailing a long purple thing in his wake.
+We stopped him to ask what it was!
+Turned out to be a round plastic lidded container he had sealed closed around a purple play silk, leaving the play silk ends hanging down the sides of the container.
 “It’s a jellyfish!” he informed us.
 So it was.
 I never would have thought of that.
+Given some open-ed items, kids can invent amazing creations!
+Tap into kids’ natural curiosity and ingenuity with this idea to create a Tinker Box for Kid Inventor’s Day!

-What goes into a tinker box?
-Just about anything kids can use to create, construct, invent, and even demolish!
+You can put all sorts of household items into a Tinker Box.
+Anything kids can use to create, construct, invent, and even demolish!
 Think of it as an extension of the sensory bins used for babies and toddlers.
 Sensory bin gone LARGE!
-Our tinker box is housed in a large boot box I had – the hinge-like lid of this shoe box was perfect for the task.
+Our tinker box is housed in a large boot box I had – the hinge-like lid of this box was perfect for the task.
 And, the box is something for them to decorate later if they want.

-I didn’t spend a dime to create this tinker box either – another beauty of it – my husband and I just walked around the house putting bits of this and that into the box.
+I didn’t spend a dime to create create a tinker box either – another beauty of it – my husband and I just walked around the house putting bits of this and that into the box.
+UPDATED: As years passed and items get used up, I’ve often “reloaded” the Tinker Box with fresh items inexpensively at the dollar store

 - Rubber bands